Do you wish you could compost but don’t think you have the time? You have to check out these quick composting tips!

 If you’re looking for something smaller, I’ve got you covered, too.

 This is not rocket science.
-You can use simple essentials, such as any plastic bags or garbage cand to do this.
+You can use simple essentials, such as any plastic bags or garbage cans for this hot composting method.

 You can go small, medium or large size.
 If you’re just starting out, I would suggest you start small until you learn what you’re doing.
 And if you’re even going to enjoy composting.